Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

 Console.WriteLine($"Name: {person.Name}, Age: {person.Age}");

 Anonymous types have certain limitations.
-For example, methods cannot be defined on them and they cannot be used outside the scope in which they were created.
+For example, you cannot define methods in them, and they cannot be used outside the scope in which they were created.

 Anonymous types are frequently used with lambda expressions, especially in the context of LINQ.